 |

-The driver's side running board was mounted to the body and to the rear fender and after that work on the fenders could be continued.
+After the driver's side running board was mounted to the body and to the rear fender, finishing work on the fenders could be continued.

 |